davidich/sandbox/README.md

 - GameDate: a date when a game took place.

 ## Write the following queries:
-1. Based on the statistics for the last 300 days, show the names of the top 5 players who got the highest payouts.
-Payout=PointPrice*Points.
+1. Based on the statistics for the last 300 days, show IDs and names of the top 5 players who got the highest payouts.

+   `Payout = PointPrice * Points`

 ![Top 3 players](TopPlayers.png)